 How long will I stay at the Inpatient Unit?

-This can vary, patients may be admitted for specialist symptom management, or for end of life care.
+The length of your stay at the Inpatient Unit can vary: patients may be admitted for specialist symptom management, or for end of life care.

 The average length of stay for patients admitted for symptom control is two weeks, however this is determined by individual need.